wikimedia-gadgets/afc-helper/README.md

 ### Deploying
 Interface administrators can [click here](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Articles_for_creation/Helper_script/Deploying) for a detailed work instruction of how to deploy to English Wikipedia.

-To upload the script to a wiki, use `scripts/upload.py`.
-Detailed instructions are included at the top of the file.
+To deploy AFC Helper to a wiki, use `scripts/upload.py`.

-New versions of the script can be released through `scripts/release.py`, which automatically updates version history, inline version constants, `package.json`, etc.

-As of 2023, we are "uploading" rather than "releasing".

 ### Dependencies
 Below is a list of dependencies and what they are involved with, so you know what to test when updating dependencies.